Lexi Kilfoyl

-Alexis Olivia Kilfoyl (born May 30, 2001) is an American professional softball pitcher for the Bandits of the Athletes Unlimited Softball League (AUSL).
+Alexis Olivia Kilfoyl (born May 30, 2001) is an American professional softball pitcher for the Chicago Bandits of the Athletes Unlimited Softball League (AUSL).
 She was drafted first overall in the 2025 AUSL draft.
 She played college softball at Alabama and Oklahoma State.

 High school career

 Kilfoyl began playing softball at eight years old.
 She attended Academy at the Lakes in Land O' Lakes, Florida.
 During the 2018 season, in her junior year, she posted a 23–1 record with a 0.32 earned run average (ERA), and 249 strikeouts in 154 innings, as she led the Wildcats to the Class 2A state championship.
 Offensively she hit .482 with five home runs and 35 run batted in (RBIs), a .585 on-base percentage and a .788 slugging percentage.
 Following the season she was named the Florida Gatorade Player of the Year.
 She was also named the 2018 Class 2A Player of the Year.

 During the 2019 season, in her senior year, she missed a month of action due to a shoulder injury and posted a 14–1 record with a 0.48 ERA, and 134 strikeouts in 73 innings, as she led the Wildcats to the Class 2A state championship for the second consecutive year.
 Offensively she hit .563 with 12 home runs and 37 RBIs, a .653 on-base percentage and a 1.188 slugging percentage.
 Following the season she was named the Florida Gatorade Player of the Year for the second consecutive year.